 The new biogas plant in Moldava nad Bodvou is another milestone of the ENGIE Group on the way to sustainable energy

 In 2022, the ENGIE Group acquired ownership of a biogas plant, which it successfully renovated and transformed into an efficient source of green energy.
-The plant is now ready for full-scale operation, with the aim of reducing the negative impact of energy production on the environment and supports decarbonization challenges in the region.
+The station is now ready for full operation, with the aim of reducing the negative impact of energy production on the environment and promoting decarbonisation in the region.

-The biogas plant in Moldava nad Bodvou was not operated by the former owner for a long period of time.
-Therefore, ENGIE Group had to proceed with reconstruction.
-“The modernization of the building and the technologies was necessary not only because of the non-functioning of the equipment, but mainly because of its technical obsolescence.
-The reconstruction was carried out during the summer of 2023 and all work was completed in March this year.
-We anticipate the gradual commissioning of the biogas plant in following months,” says Miroslav Mravec, Investment Director of the ENGIE Group.
+The biogas plant in Moldava nad Bodvou (BPS Moldava) was not operated by the original owner for a long period of time, and so the ENGIE Group had to reconstruct it after taking it over.
+“The modernisation of the building and technology was necessary not only because of the non-functionality of the equipment, but especially in terms of their technical obsolescence.
+The renovation was carried out during the summer of 2023 and all work was completed in March this year.
+We anticipate the gradual commissioning of the BPS in the coming months,” says Miroslav Mravec, Investment Director of ENGIE Group.

-Biogas plant in Moldava and Bodvou used to process mainly corn silage and chicken manure.
-Today, in addition to these materials, farmyard manure, sanitized biodegradable waste and whey are also used for fuel.
-The biogas itself is produced in a concrete tank called a fermenter, which is equipped with heating and agitators.
-The biogas is desulphurized and cooled before being used as an energy source.
+BPS Moldava used to process mainly corn silage and chicken manure.
+Today, in addition to these materials, manure, sanitised biodegradable waste and whey are also used for fuel.
+The biogas itself is produced in a concrete tank called a digester, which is equipped with heating and agitators.
+The biogas is desulphurised and cooled before being used as an energy source.
 Finally, electricity and heat are produced in the cogeneration unit.

 Installed capacity: